-Charities and funds for people in Middle Rasen
+Charities and Funds for and by the people of Middle Rasen

 This village has two charities which are available to aid eligible applicants.
 For more information visit the Village Hall page or click below

 John Wilkinson Charity ~ Charity no. 527746 & Middle Rasen Poor Lands & Poor Meadows Charity ~ Charity No. 216242

 You may also apply to the Parish Council for certain grants: Middle Rasen Grant

 Remember, when you visit funding organisations they may also be commercial enterprises and we cannot verify their credentials or make recommendations concerning those purporting to be charities.